 At KinCare, we’ve chosen to completely waive any exit fees for our customers, as your circumstances can easily change.

-With some home care providers, there are now potential exit fees to pay if you decide to change to a new one.
+With some home care providers, there are now potential exit fees to pay of up to $5000 if you decide to change to a new one.
 This fee is only payable if it was included in your Home Care Agreement and is deducted from any unspent funds.
 You do not pay any fees with KinCare.

 What happens if I’m having trouble paying my fees?

 If you’re having money troubles, you can apply for financial hardship assistance through Centrelink, (Department of Human Services).
 This will help with both the basic daily fee and/or income tested care fee.
 However, this is subject to an updated means test.